intel/terraform-intel-aws-databricks-workspace/README.md

 Note that this example may create resources.
 Run `terraform destroy` when you don't need these resources anymore.

 ## Considerations

 More Information regarding deploying Databricks Workspace [Databricks](https://registry.terraform.io/providers/databricks/databricks/latest/docs#authentication)

+**NOTE**: You cannot create multiple databricks workspaces with the same storage, credentials or network configurations.

+**NOTE**: The URL of the created databricks workspaces will be outputed on the finish of terraform apply run.
+Look for **dbx_host** in outputs for the URL